Click on the links below to view the available support services at AID Atlanta:

 Community Outreach/Health Fairs

-Volunteers can assist in performing a variety of tasks: working at the desk, specimen collection, administrative duties, and post testing counseling.
-Community outreach opportunities involvement include: club outreach, delivering safer sex materials to the community, staffing tables at community events, performing testing and counseling within the community, etc. Skilled and unskilled volunteer opportunities are available as well as student externships.
-Health Fair Volunteers will distribute information about HIV/STDs Aid Atlanta programs.
-Testing and Counseling and AIDS 101 Action Seminars needed primarily on Saturdays 9 am-5pm.
+Volunteers assist in performing a variety of tasks: working at the desk, specimen collection for off-site testing events, administrative duties, and post testing counseling.
+Community outreach opportunities involvement include: club outreach, delivering safer sex materials to the community, staffing tables at community events, assisting staff with testing and counseling at off-site testing events, etc. Skilled and unskilled volunteer opportunities are available.
+Health Fair Volunteers are needed occasionally during the week and especially on weekends to staff our table and distribute information about HIV/STDs, AID Atlanta programs, Testing and Counseling, and the AIDS 101 Action Seminars need volunteers primarily on Saturday, 8am-5pm.
+Some AIDS 101 volunteer positions require a 7 am start time.

 Hispanic Outreach Currently no postions available